engineyard/ey-cloud-recipes/cookbooks/postgresql9/README.md

 Replication
 --------

-Currently i'm abusing the mysql replication process.
-Because of this it may have unforseen side effects.
-Using hot_standby for everything and the slave has hot_standby enabled so it is queryable.
+Currently i'm abusing the mysql replication process  However due to how replication works with postgresql this should have no negative side effects however it is possible this could lead to problems in the future.
+We will update this logic when it's possible to do this properly.

 Customization
 --------